 Then we turned onto the Sayward road around 5 pm and there was a police roadblock stopping all cars from going any further.
 The parking lot at the Sayward junction was full of cars, even the school bus loaded with kids was waiting.
-I talked to Kim Graham who is the head of our RCMP attachment and she informed me that multiple trees had been blown onto the road, taking power poles and hydro wires down with them.
-I asked her if she knew if the logging road into town was blocked and she told me all roads to town were blocked.
-BC Hydro crews were working to open the road and we all had to just sit and wait it out.
+I talked to Kim Graham who is the head of our RCMP attachment, and she informed me that multiple trees had been blown onto the road, taking power poles and hydro wires down with them.
+I asked her if she knew if the logging road into town was blocked, and she told me all roads to town were blocked.
+BC Hydro crews were working to open the road, and we all had to just sit and wait it out.

 As we waited we could see people going in and out of the co-op gas station with popcorn and coffee, the co-op was giving this out free.
-The crossroads restaurant and pub were also providing coffee and they were giving free pizza to the kids on the school bus as well.
+The crossroads restaurant and pub were also providing coffee, and they were giving free pizza to the kids on the school bus as well.
 Gives one a good feeling to see our little community helping out like this.
 Much respect on my part to these businesses.

 When we got into the house, the kids told us that it was terrifying during the storm, they thought the roof would be torn off and that it sounded like a freight train was running through the house.
 It had felt like the windows would blow in.
-The power was out but the wind had eased off quite a bit.
-The kids had the storm lanterns going, I set up our camping stove, cooked up a stir fry, made some coffee.
+The power was out, but the wind had eased off quite a bit.
+The kids had the storm lanterns going, I set up our camping stove, cooked up a stir-fry, made some coffee.
 After we ate, we all headed off to bed early.

 I got up just before daylight and headed off to get some photos.
 The damage that was done was incredible, Sayward road looked like a right away that had just been felled, trees were piled up 3 to 4 meters high and in groups of up to 30 trees per pile.
 There were many trees on homes and outbuildings, but the damage to these properties was minimal considering the number of trees that had fallen.

 The village of Sayward was on top of things during this time, they opened the community center for longer hours.
 The center had auxiliary power.
 Free showers and the use of the kitchen facilities were open to all who needed to wash or cook food.
 There were free snacks and coffee as well.

 The people of Sayward always pull together to help one another in times like this and to be truthful, the BC Hydro crews and Sayward Valley Communications guys, Ian and Larry were all incredible.
-BC Hydro crews were determined to get power to us for Christmas and they delivered.
+BC Hydro crews were determined to get power to us for Christmas, and they delivered.
 When the power came on, cable and internet were ready as well.